Better Best Forgotten

 "Better Best Forgotten" is a song by British pop group Steps, released on 8 March 1999.
 It was the final single to be taken from their debut album, Step One.
 The song became the group's fourth top-10 hit in the UK, peaking at number two on the UK Singles Chart, and it also reached the top 20 in Ireland and the Flanders region of Belgium.

 A stripped back ballad version of the track was performed during the 2012 Christmas with Steps tour.
-"Better Best Forgotten" features all three girls singing a verse each (in a similar manner to Last Thing on My Mind), with the boys joining in for the choruses.
+"Better Best Forgotten" features all three girls singing a verse each with the boys joining in for the choruses.

 Critical reception

 Can't Stop the Pop wrote that this was the song "most strikingly consistent" with the "ABBA-on-speed" vision, that Pete Waterman strove to achieve with the group.
 They added that Faye, Lisa and Claire "all bring such drama" to the track, "they sing as though their life depends on it, and that – among many other things – is what worked so well about Steps."
 Scottish newspaper Daily Record noted that the group "continue to shine in the charts with their latest Abba-esque hit", "Better Best Forgotten".
 They also wrote that this "catchy tune" is "sure to fill the dance floors."
 Sarah Davis from Dotmusic stated that "this predictably Abba-sounding track builds energetically to reach its adrenaline-filled peak in a hook-laden, singalong chorus.
 The group really cannot put a foot wrong at present".
 Gary James from Entertainment Focus noted it as a "uplifting" and "energetic" pop song, with "fairytale references of happy endings and taking chances."
 He added that this track is "definitely not best forgotten".
 Mark Beaumont from NME said it is "great".
 Sunday Mirror commented, "A poppy enough tune from the smiley five piece but they need some new material.
 And fast."